 This post has been updated with the latest news.

 1. Getting the unredacted Mueller report: House Democrats want all members of Congress to see the full report by now-former special counsel Robert S. Mueller III.
-Attorney General William P. Barr refused to hand it over, so on Wednesday the House Judiciary Committee is holding a vote to hold Barr in contempt of Congress, making Barr just the second sitting attorney general ever to be found in contempt of Congress.
+Attorney General William P. Barr refused to hand it over, so the Judiciary Committee voted to hold Barr in contempt of Congress, making Barr just the second sitting attorney general to be found in contempt of Congress.
 On Tuesday, the full House voted to allow the Judiciary Committee to take Barr to court to enforce a subpoena against him.

 On Trump’s finances

 4. Did Trump inflate his assets?: Trump sued a member of Congress and Trump’s own accounting firm to try to prevent that firm from handing over a decade’s worth of his financial statements.
 The House Oversight Committee is investigating whether Trump inflated his assets or deflated them to get loans or avoid real estate taxes — which could constitute possible bank fraud.
 He lost the first round after a judge expressed “astonishment” at his team’s legal argument.